dCache/dcache/docs/TheBook/src/main/markdown/config-message-passing.md

 Satellite domains connect to all core domains.

-Other than that, there are no difference between core and satellite domains - they can both host arbitrary dCache services, including none at all.
+Other than that, there are no differences between core and satellite domains - they can both host arbitrary dCache services, including none at all.

 ### Location manager